Paintball & Laser Tag Case Study: Shoot To Thrill

 This is called Blue Monday.

 "SATR works well with very large groups.
-For example, one day in May we had about 400 kids playing them in one day.
-NO problems at all," he said.
+For example, one day in May we had about 1,400 kids playing them in one day.
+No problems at all," he said.

 Today Shoot To Thrill has more than 150 gaming units in their arsenal (158 to be exact).

-"We have run our site for 27 years and battlefield laser tag for the last 8 years (with success ;-)," said Lars.
+"We have run our site for 27 years and battlefield laser tag for the last 8 years (with success ;-)," said Mikael.

-"I just got back from an event on a High School in Copenhagen:
+"I just got back from an event at a High School in Copenhagen:

 We started a new game every 15 minutes.
 Each with 50 to 60 new players….
 Hectic!